Architecture and Design

 Core Layer

-Purpose: Fundamental data structures and I/O operations
+Purpose: Fundamental data structures and I/O operations.
+All higher layers manipulate networks through this layer.

 Key Components:

-• multinet.py - The multi_layer_network class
+• multinet.py - multi_layer_network class

-• parsers.py - Input/output for various formats
+• parsers.py - Input/output for supported formats

-• converters.py - Format conversion utilities
+• converters.py - Format conversion helpers

-• random_generators.py - Random network generators
+• random_generators.py - Synthetic network generators

 • HINMINE/ - Heterogeneous network decomposition